VIDA-NYU/reprozip/docs/faq.rst

     Please refrain from requiring direct rendering in applications that you intend to pack with ReproZip.

+If using Vagrant, you can also use the virtual machine's native display directly, by supplying the ``--use-gui`` option to ``reprounzip vagrant setup``.

 How can I access the generated system or virtual machine directly?
 ==================================================================